Skip advert

 Advertisement - Article continues below

-It’s not an especially charismatic engine, certainly not in the vain of its eight-cylinder predecessor, with a rather flat note to its delivery, no induction noise to startle your hairs and a rather muted exhaust tone, although that last one is no bad thing in a world where too many think that making their car sound like a filing cabinet full of spanners falling down a flight of stairs is a good thing.
+It’s not an especially charismatic engine, certainly not in the vain of its eight-cylinder predecessor, with a rather flat note to its delivery, no induction noise to startle your hairs and a somewhat muted exhaust tone, although that last one is no bad thing in a world where too many think that making their cars sound like a filing cabinet full of spanners falling down a flight of stairs is a good thing.

 Advertisement - Article continues below